CSBSJU/CSCI-130/files/labs/Lab08/Lab-I.md

 filesystems and document storage.

 # Background
-\BEGIN{Warning}
-Just the other day, I took a stroll around campus with a friend (Dan Armendariz of MIT, whose skills with a camera outshine my point-and-shoot tendencies) snapping photos, all of which were stored as JPEGs on a 4GB Secure Digital (SD) card.
-Rather than act like typical tourists, taking photos of John Harvard's foot (ugh) and squirrels (I mean, really), we opted to shoot identifiable but non-obvious persons, places, and things on campus.
-\END{Warning}
+Like the good tax payer that I am, I keep copies of tax documents for up to six years\textemdash per the recommendation by the IRS.
+Since I accumulate many documents over that time period, it would be inconvenient to keep hard-copies of them all, not to mention that I would have to store and organize all of them somewhere.
+Instead, I generally keep soft-copies (digital copies) of them which can be easily stored and require almost no space.
+I typically do this, by taking pictures of each of the documents with a digital camera.
+The other day, I was digitizing some of my documents in preparation for the upcoming tax season when I saw this:

 ![](pic1.png)

-Unfortunately, I somehow corrupted the SD card the moment I got home.
-Both my Mac and PC refuse to recognize the card now as having any photos, even though I'm pretty sure we took them.
+Unfortunately, I somehow corrupted the SD card.
+Both my Mac and PC refuse to recognize the card now as having any photos, even though I'm certain that I took them.
+Did I just lose six years worth of tax documents?
 Both operating systems want to format the card, but, thus far, I've refused to let them, hoping instead someone can come to the rescue.

 Write a program called `ImageRecover` that recovers these photos.
 (Please!)